Problem Automotive Circuits

 An Open in the Circuit's Load

 The test light illuminates at point B of the circuit but does not illuminate at any point after the bulb.
 A burned bulb element creates an open in the circuit's load.
-If the glove box lamp doesn't work, check the bulb and its socket first.
-Typically, replacing the bulb, socket, or the small section leading to the bulb restores the circuit.
+Check the bulb and socket first if the glove box lamp doesn't work.
+Replacing the bulb, socket, or the small section leading to the bulb restores the circuit.

 An Open Ground Circuit